TheOnlyWei/amazing_repository/README.txt

   WITH ARGUMENTS
   $./create_grid <1> <2> <3> <4>
     <1>:  the pixel scale or length of a square cell.
-Default length is 15.
     <2>:  number of rows of cells not including walls.
     <3>:  number of columns of cells not including walls.
     <4>:  grid output file name (.pgm grayscale image).